BCDigLib/miraspace-migration/bc-mirador/README.md

-## Mirador Utilities and Stylesheets
+## Mirador Utilities
 #### generate_mirador_view.rb
 Takes a IIIF manifest as input and outputs an HTML landing page that instantiates Mirador.
 As currently written, this script creates one page per manifest.

+Before using, replace 'GA_TRACKING_ID' in the 'doc' variable with your Google Analytics tracking ID.

 Usage:
 1. Create one or more IIIF manifests using the [metsiiif gem](https://github.com/BCLibraries/mets-to-iiif)).

 2. Run generate_mirador_view.rb on the manifest you created, e.g.: